Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Euphaedra vicina (female, underside)

-themis species group.
-There are two species within this group currently recorded at Semuliki: E. eberti and E. ueleana.
+Themis species group.
+There are two species within this group currently recorded at Semuliki: Euphaedra eberti and E. ueleana.
 As with the majority of Euphaedra species, E. eberti is uncommon.
-The image below of E. eberti shows morphological differences with some populations having an upperside red basal patch (not found at Semuliki), (Zúbrik et al., 2019).
-E. ueleana was only ever trapped once and shouldn't be too unexpected a record having also been recorded in the Ituri Forest and the Mutumba Mountains within the DRC (Ducarme, 2018).
+The image below of E. eberti shows morphological variation, with some populations having an upperside red basal patch (not found at Semuliki), (Zúbrik et al., 2019).
+E. ueleana was only ever trapped once.

 Euphaedra eberti (male, upper and underside)